signature-opensource/CK-BinarySerialization/README.md

 Only a few mutations are currently supported, they are detailed below.

 However the objective is be able to transparently handle mutations:
+- From non nullable to nullable types for value as well as reference types: this should be handled automatically and is always safe.
-- From nullable to non nullable types and vice versa for value as well as reference types.
+- From nullable to non nullable types for value as well as reference types: this MAY be handled automatically but we are still thinking about it since this not "safe by design": some serialized data that __happens__ to have no null values will work whereas another one will fail miserably or worst(?), for value types, default values will "magically" appear in place of their previous null.
 - Between `List<T>`, `T[]`, `Queue<T>` (and may be others).
 - Between Tuple and ValueTuple.
 - etc.